MarvelWild/WildWorld/README.md

 # Wild World
 Freestyle/multiplayer/sandbox/experimental game written with [LÖVE ](https://love2d.org/)

-Influenced by Sketch Tales, World of Warcraft, Minecraft, Stardew Valley, Don't Starve, Realm of the Mad God, Atari 2600 games, and
+Influenced by Sketch Tales, World of Warcraft, Minecraft, Stardew Valley, Don't Starve, Realm of the Mad God, Atari 2600 games, and more.

 Current state: early development.
 Generation: 3 (rewrite from gen2, no networking).
 Self-funding in progress.